NCAS-CMS/um-training/practicals/source/rose-cylc-exercises.rst

 * Take a look in the MOSRS roses-u Trac (https://code.metoffice.gov.uk/trac/roses-u) and find the suite you created in the previous section.

 .. hint::
-   Go to :guilabel:`Browse Source`` then drill down to find your suite. e.g. ``u-dp084`` would be under ``d/p/0/8/4``

-  and see that your commit has now appeared in the repository.
+   Go to :guilabel:`Browse Source`` then drill down to find your suite. e.g. ``u-dp084`` would be under ``d/p/0/8/4`` and see that your commit has now appeared in the repository.

+.. admonition:: Question
    What is the suite's last modified time now?

 * Use Trac to view the changes you have made to the suite.